Hierarchies and transforms

 as the “final”

-transform for the renderered mesh.
+transform for the rendered mesh.
 It’s calculated as follows:

 entity a: